TheHydrophobicityProject/HydrophobicityExplorer/README.md

 LogP, SA (surface area), MV (Molecular Volume), MHP (LogP/SA; each of which will also be reported.
 Use XMHP to exclude those constituent calculations) and RG (radius of gyration).

 When RG is selected, an exponential regression is performed.
-Polymer RG should scale by n^(1/3).
+Polymer RG scales by n^(1/3) with the MMFF95 force field.
 This gives a sense of how reasonable the optimization steps were.

 A run with Styrene to n=10 had the following regression: